Springs Stewardship Institute works to promote and improve scientific understanding and stewardship of spring ecosystems worldwide.

 Photo courtesy of Joel Hazelton (joelhazelton.com)

-SSI is partnering with Friends of the Verde River to map and inventory the headwater springs that provide critical baseflow to the Verde River and its tributaries.
-This project is generously funded through a grant from the Nina Mason Pulliam Charitable Trust.
-Follow these links to learn more about this project, to learn about Verde springs ecology, and get involved.
+In 2023 and 2025, SSI partnered with Friends of the Verde River to map and inventory the headwater springs that provide critical baseflow to the Verde River and its tributaries.
+This project has been generously funded through a grant from the Nina Mason Pulliam Charitable Trust.
+Follow these links to learn more about the project and Verde springs ecology.

 Great Pondhawk (Erythemis vesiculosa) - tank near Arivaca, Pima County Arizona.
 Photograph by Douglas Danforth.